-Cats groom each other when they have bonded together.
-It means that they are very comfortable in each other’s company, so you will often see one cat licking the others face and ears.
-To your surprise, something happens suddenly and the fur starts flying.
+Cats groom each other once they’ve bonded together.
+This means that they’re comfortable in each other’s company, so you’ll often see one cat licking the other’s face and ears.
+It’s a shock when something happens and the fur starts flying.
 Your two friendly cats are now fighting.

-In this article, we will explore the reasons why social grooming is so important in order for two cats to get along well.
-We will then look at why some cats become aggressive, and the differences between fighting and playfulness.
+We’ll explore why social grooming is important for two cats to get along well.
+We’ll then examine why some cats suddenly become aggressive and the key differences between fighting and playfulness.

-Before looking at why cats fight, it is necessary to address why cats groom.
-Quite a ritualistic exercise, all cats spend a large portion of each day going through their fur and cleaning every reachable part of their body.
+Before looking at why cats fight, it’s necessary to address why cats groom.
+While quite a ritualistic exercise, all cats spend a large portion of each day going through their fur and cleaning any reachable part of their body.

-While licking is the primary action associated with grooming, cats will also bite tangled fur and dig deep to locate fleas and various types of skin irritants.
-If you have ever watched a cat groom, you realize what a long and detailed task it is to complete.
+While licking is the primary action associated with grooming, cats will also bite tangled fur and dig deep to locate fleas and skin irritants.
+If you have ever watched a cat groom, you’ll realize that it’s a long and detailed task to complete this process.

-The Washington Post has an interesting article on the process of cat grooming as well as the social aspect of behavior itself.
-The act goes far beyond the simple notion of using the tongue to clean.
-Like many aspects of the animal kingdom, there is often far more involved from a behavioral standpoint than meets the eye.
+The act of grooming in cats goes far beyond the simple notion of using the tongue to clean.
+Like many aspects of the animal kingdom, there’s often far more involved from a behavioral standpoint than meets the eye.

 - Temperature control